Kayle Build Guide by whythisname

 Anyway, after some research in how Mpen and Mres reduction works I've been looking to find a good hero to get the most magic resistance reduction.
 My search brought me to Kayle.

-I know there are also other hero's that actually have abilities to lower Mres and such, but the thing is that there are very few hero's that can carry both Abyssal Scepter and Malady effectively (they're the only items in the game that can lower Mres, the rest is just Mpen).
-For example Fiddlesticks already has a nice passive to lower Mres on your opponents, but Malady on him is useless and with Abyssal Scepter he can only get 30 Mres reduction (while Malady + Abyssal Scepter can do 44 if you can get the max stacks of Malady on an opponent).
+I know there are also other hero's that actually have abilities to lower Mres and such, but the thing is that there are very few hero's that can carry both Abyssal Mask and Malady effectively (they're the only items in the game that can lower Mres, the rest is just Mpen).
+For example Fiddlesticks already has a nice passive to lower Mres on your opponents, but Malady on him is useless and with Abyssal Mask he can only get 30 Mres reduction (while Malady + Abyssal Mask can do 44 if you can get the max stacks of Malady on an opponent).